Welcome to the Wrentham & District branch of The Royal British Legion

 The Kohima Epitaph was read by Lucinda Hutson followed by Peter Small reading out the Roll of Honour.
 Seven wreaths were then laid on behalf of different organisations.

-These were:- The Royal British Legion by Susan, Lady Gooch, SSAFA by John Woodcock on behalf of the Waveney division, Wrentham Parish Council by Ian Watson (Chairman), Merchant Seamen by Peter Boyce, Wrentham Fire Service by Fireman Luke Hazzard, Southwold and District Rotary by Alan Hardwick and Wrentham Band by Philip Harrold (Conductor).
+These were:- The Royal British Legion by Susan, Lady Gooch, SSAFA by John Woodcock on behalf of the Waveney division, Wrentham Parish Council by Ian Watson (Chairman), Merchant Seamen by Peter Boyce, Wrentham Fire Service by Fireman Luke Hazzard, Southwold and District Rotary by Alan Hardwick and Wrentham Band by Philip Harrold (Musical Director).

 Along with some singing, The National Anthem was played on cornet by Beryl Banester and drums by Ronnie Carter, three readings and further prayers followed before the Minister gave the final Blessing.

 At the conclusion, all those present were invited to take a cross and plant it near Wrentham’s War Memorial before leaving.
 Each cross had been individually named with the name, rank and number of the fallen by Rosie Carter, who had also devised and organised the occasion.
 A collecting bucket was taken around on behalf of The Royal British Legion Poppy Appeal.

 15.08.2020 - VJ Day was commemorated at the churchyard war memorial with the laying of a wreath, Last Post and Reveille with the roll of honour of those from our local parishes who lost their lives in the Far East and prayers from Rev. John Loftus.
 Our standard bearer, Frank Pope, carried the flag.

 06.05.2020 - VE Day was marked with a very low key and socially distanced Last Post and Reveille sounded at the Village Hall at 11.00 am by Beryl Banester.
 The flag was raised for the day.